Knowledge is not power.

 How did all this happen?

-Without knowing it, I discovered how to influence myself, and others.
+Without knowing it, I discovered how to use influence, first to fix my life, and then to help others.

-These questions drove me to research influence.
-I wanted to know if there was a formula and how I could use it to improve myself, build my business, and serve others.
+I was on a quest to find a formula, a reliable, predictable system I could use to improve myself, build my business, and serve others.

 The 7 Systems of Influence